MTV Video Music Award for Best Group

 In 2007, a revamp of the ceremony saw the award renamed from Best Group Video to simply Best Group.
 In 2008, the VMAs returned to their original format, but the award was not included.
 It was brought back for the 2019 edition of the show, as one of three social-media voted categories, instead of being determined by industry personnel as in previous years.
-In 2021, it was presented as Group of the Year.
+In 2021, it was renamed to the MTV Video Music Award for Group of the Year, though it was changed back to Best Group in 2024.

-BTS is the most-awarded artist in this category, having won the award four times, and is the only nominee to win the award in consecutive years, from 2019–2022.
-U2 is the most-nominated act, with seven of its videos receiving nominations in six different years between 1985 to 2005.
-TLC is the only girl group to win the award, doing so twice, with their videos for "Waterfalls" (1995) and "No Scrubs" (1999).
+BTS is the most-awarded artist in this category, having won the award four times, and is the only nominee to win the award in consecutive years, from 2019 to 2022.
+U2 is the most-nominated act, with seven of its videos receiving nominations in six different years between 1985 and 2005.
+TLC was the first girl group to win the award, doing so twice with their videos for "Waterfalls" (1995) and "No Scrubs" (1999).
+Blackpink is the most-nominated girl group, having received six nominations from 2019 to 2025, and was the second girl group after TLC to win the award in 2023.